 The growth of Facebook saw the demise of Myspace, as the new social networking platform took off in the UK.
 Now bands set up a page as soon as they start.
-Music venues and festivals depend on social media to attract fans and ticket sales at minimal cost.
-Previously paper-based music magazines and newspapers begin to close down in favour of on-line versions.
+Music venues and festivals depend on social media to attract fans and ticket sales at a minimal cost.
+Previously paper-based music magazines and newspapers begin to close down in favour of online versions.
 Record label A&R scouts work more on the Internet than at music venues.
 Contemporary music of Leicester’s bands, singers and rappers as presented on Facebook, Twitter and other parts of the Internet.
 Leicester bands and singers that have made it on the national and world stage.
 Through YouTube, Soundcloud, Reverb Nation and Beat 100, people all over the world can listen to Leicester’s music.
 Twitter becomes a social media outlet for most bands and music artists.

 The Internet – early adopters